Automating workflows with data science pipelines

 5. Return to your data science project and expand the newly created pipeline.

-6. Click View runs and then view the pipeline run in progress.
+7. Click on your run and then view the pipeline run in progress.

 The result should be a models/fraud/1/model.onnx file in your S3 bucket which you can serve, just like you did manually in the Preparing a model for deployment section.